 why am i having no success with online dating Get out of your comfort zone

 I’ve had some pretty great successes in my life so far I have a wonderful and supportive family, a truly fulfilling job, a little bit of wealth, and a stable and secure plan for financing and funding the rest of my life.
 The plan even allows me to grow that little bit of wealth while working only when I want to and on the things I want to.
 By this time about a year ago I had been living this comfortable life for years and had really started to get used to it.

 Once a year I reexamine the plan projecting out expenses and the cost of dreams for the coming 25 years.
 Factoring in inflation, I put in things like buying new cars, boats, summer homes and college education for the kids.
 Last year I did the math realized that I had to make some small changes to my investment strategies but other than that things were good.
 Life was comfortable.

 Comfort is good right?
-I took another look at it and realized we were good and getting better but we weren’t giving anything back.
+I took another look at it and realized we were good and getting better but my latest blog post we weren’t giving anything back.
 There was no charity in my plan.
-So I decided at that moment that we would give $1,000,000 over the next 10 years to the university where I work, and if we were doing that we would find one or more additional charities to give another $1,000,000 to.
-That changed the Math!
+So I decided at that moment that we would give $1,000,000 over the next 10 years to the university where I work, and if we were doing that we would find one or more additional charities to give another $1,000,000 to. dating apps iphone 2018 That changed the Math!
 Suddenly we were behind the curve, way behind, and I knew that I had to become uncomfortable if I had any hope of hitting my goal.

 Because of this little shift, this single decision I my life was becoming uncomfortable again.
 I added true uncertainty to my life and it feels great.
 I have done more work, and I have grown more, both intellectually and spiritually, in the past 11 months than in the previous 11 years.
 Comfort is a thing of the past and life is truly happening now.